Radon Gas is a health risk, and is avoidable. Get your home tested!

 Radon Gas is measured in picocuries per liter (pCi/L).
 The EPA has set the level of mitigation action at 4.0 pCi/L and above; however, recommends mitigating even if above 2 pCi/L. Ultimately, the lower the number the better, as there is no “safe” level of radon gas.

 But just because a home has a high concentration doesn’t mean you have to live with it, move, or avoid buying the home.
 Mitigation professionals have techniques proven to reduce concentration levels making the home safer and often cost the same as other projects done to a home.
-We commonly find homes that have mitigation systems with radon gas concentrations below 2 pCi/L. Just remember, have the home retested by a third-party after a mitigation system is installed to ensure lower levels have been achieved.
+I commonly find homes that have mitigation systems with radon gas concentrations below 2 pCi/L. Just remember, have the home retested by a third-party after a mitigation system is installed to ensure lower levels have been achieved.

 Learn more about Radon by visiting

 Appointments fill quickly.
 Call or text (443) 559-7028 to discuss and schedule your inspection.
 Once you talk with me you will know I am the right inspector for you!